edespino/cloudberry-site/docs/performance/use-aggre-pushdown-to-speed-up-queries.md

 # Use aggregation pushdown to speed up query execution

 Aggregation pushdown is an optimization technique that moves the aggregation operation closer to the data source.
-Cloudberry Database supports pushing down aggregation operations, which means that the aggregation operator is processed before the join operator.
+Apache Cloudberry supports pushing down aggregation operations, which means that the aggregation operator is processed before the join operator.

 In [applicable scenarios](#applicable-scenarios), aggregation pushdown can greatly reduce the size of the input set for join or aggregation operators, thereby enhancing their performance.

 :::tip
 - In the native PostgreSQL kernel's optimization logic, aggregation operations in each query are always performed after all join operations have been completed (excluding subqueries).
-Therefore, Cloudberry Database introduces aggregation pushdown, permitting the early execution of aggregation operations in applicable scenarios.
+Therefore, Apache Cloudberry introduces aggregation pushdown, permitting the early execution of aggregation operations in applicable scenarios.
 - To determine whether the optimizer's chosen execution plan applies the aggregation pushdown optimization, check the position relationship between aggregation and join in the execution plan tree.
 If a plan first executes `Partial Aggregation`, then performs `Join`, and finally performs `Final Aggregation`, it indicates that the optimizer has applied aggregation pushdown.
 :::